hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

 ### Prerequisites:
   - Basic knowledge of Ansible and ssh keys
-  - Install Ansible v.2.5 to v.2.8 only [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+  - Install Ansible v.2.5 to v.2.8 only.
+Follow the [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

   - Login to 3PAR via SSH to create entry in /\<user>\/.ssh/known_hosts file
   > **Note:** Entries for the Master and Worker nodes should already exist within the /\<user>\/.ssh/known_hosts file from the OpenShift installation.
 If not, you will need to log into each of the Master and Worker nodes as well to prevent connection errors from Ansible.